UP210374/UP210374_CPP/Cuatri/U2/README.md

 ### Exercise 4.
 Pizzas

-Pizzeria Bella Napoli offers vegetarian and non-vegetarian pizzas to its customers.
-The ingredients for each type of pizza are listed below.
+<br>Pizzeria Bella Napoli offers vegetarian and non-vegetarian pizzas to its customers.
+The
+ingredients for each type of pizza are listed below. <br>

 <br>1.
 Vegetarian ingredients: Pepperoni and tofu. <br>
 <br>2.
 Non-vegetarian ingredients: Pepperoni, Ham and Salmon. <br>

 Write a program that asks the user if he wants a vegetarian pizza or not, and depending on his answer, shows him a Depending on his answer, show him a menu with the available ingredients for him to choose from.